Updated: Oct 11, 2021

 My manager represents the organization to me.
 It is true for every new joiner at any level or in any role.
 These are such powerful words that while at one end they do place a huge responsibility on managers.
 On the other hand, a significant opportunity to create the right experiences for the new joiners, which can ensure a solid connection with the organization at the right time, and one which has a huge influence on how they think of shaping their journey in it.
 A bond that at one end not only facilitates but accelerates performance but more importantly has a direct positive impact on employee retention.

 While ensuring Belongingness, the manager also needs to make sure that the individual is understood well and feels that they can be themselves within the organization.
-Of valuing their opinion, their experiences of the past and creating an environment where they can be expressed freely and debated on constructively.
-This part of the onboarding cannot be templatised but when done well with the clear intent to enhance the sense of “I feel at home” for the new joinee, can have differentiated positive impact on the stickiness and appreciation of the new joinee for the organization.
+Valuing their opinion, their experiences of the past, and creating an environment where they can be expressed freely and debated constructively.
+This part of the onboarding cannot be templatised but when done well with the clear intent to enhance the sense of “I feel at home” for the new joinee, can have a differentiated positive impact on the stickiness and appreciation of the new joinee for the organization.

 Being a manager is a tough tough job, but one which has the capability to shape careers and inspire people.
 One which needs to be done well with the right intent, as it is one of the main criteria for every organization’s sustained success and employee wellbeing.
 Thus, if the above four roles of a Manager for a new joinee are focussed and delivered well then, the start for a new joinees will be solid enough to ensure a successful and satisfying journey for them within the organization.

 Author – Harshita Chaudhary, Senior Manager OD & Talent, Freshworks